 I am a writer and photographer, an enthusiast for Carl Zeiss lenses and the late, great SX-70 Polaroid camera and film.
-I have been inspired by Henri Cartier-Bresson's idea of the "decisive moment"--instinct and chance, as opposed to staging.
-I do not own a digital camera, aside from the iPhone6s+.
+Like many others, I have been inspired by Henri Cartier-Bresson's idea of the "decisive moment"--instinct and chance, as opposed to staging.
+I do not own a digital camera, aside from the iPhone8+.

-On this site, you can purchase quality prints of various sizes and also a nice, all-cotton T-shirt emblazoned with a photo.
-Just a couple suggestions.
+Please look around.
+You can also purchase quality prints of various sizes as well as a nice, all-cotton T-shirt emblazoned with a photo.
+A couple suggestions.
 With the Minox Spy Camera images, don't go beyond a 5 by 7 inch print, because the negatives were so tiny.
 With the Polaroid SX-70 images, go to the "other sizes" section, and chose either 5 by 5 inches or 8 by 8 inches, nothing larger.
 The original SX-70 positive image was 3 inches square and one-of-a-kind.
 It was not created to be enlarged and duplicated.

 With most other images, a nice print size is 8 by 12, which roughly corresponds in proportion to a 35 mm negative or transparency.
 Ditto 10 by 15.
 In addition, you can choose to crop the image the way you want at check-out.
 The whole process is not difficult or intimidating.
 It's intuitive.
 Often you will see what look like duplicates, but they are not.
 I have changed the color, brightness or hue of the same photo, which means it is a separate photo.

 Occassionally, a print size of 4 by 8 inches will be appropriate when I have already narrowly cropped the image.
 You can find this odd size in "other sizes" when choosing the print at check-out.

 Of course, you can just look around.
 Cheers.
 Patrick